IvelinDankov/02-Exam-Prep---Theathers/README.md

 - [ ] Time to render Register view and Login view.
 - [ ] Register User.
 And sign up.
 - [ ] Adding Model in this case: 'Play' and if User model is different make it correct.
+- [ ] Show register view.
+- [ ] Refactor register template add method names and value where is needed.
+- [ ] Make data take by application demand.
+Refactor all antries where is needed.
+- [ ] Try to register first user.
+- [ ] Insert needed redirect to home page or to login.
+- [ ] Add Login and watch out about names fields make sure you have added.
+- [ ] Try if all Register User and Login user work as well logout.
+- [ ] After success redirect to home page.